 We offer very few scholarships to our Master of Science in Cybersecurity students.
-There are two types of scholarships: one covers the full cost of tuition and the other covers half the cost of tuition.
+There are two types of scholarships: one covers half of the cost of tuition; the other covers 25% of the cost of tuition.
 Scholarship funds only apply to courses that are required for graduation from the program.
 Note however that these scholarships are very limited.
 We automatically consider all applicants for scholarships.
 If you're not awarded one, there's unfortunately no opportunity for reconsideration.

 Do you admit students only from certain elite universities and reject ones not from there?